Skip to main content

 Local Textbook Committee Responsibilities

-• The local textbook committee needs to meet to become familiar with, and/or make recommendations to improve, district guidance and requirements for textbook evaluations.
+• The local textbook committee needs to meet to become familiar with and/or make recommendations to improve, as well as district guidance and requirements for textbook evaluations.

-• After the Oklahoma State Textbooks Committee approves materials up for adoption for the upcoming school year, the district committee can begin to reach out to selected publishers to request samples and/or present them to the committee.
+• After the State Textbooks Committee approves materials for adoption for the upcoming school year, the district committee can contact selected publishers to request samples and/or present them to the committee.

 • Once the district chooses the textbook(s) for adoption, the textbook committee must submit the adoption recommendation to the district.